-Surveillance video catches two Vernon firefighters having sex in fire chief’s office
+Surveillance video catches two Vernon firefighters engaging in sexual activity in fire chief’s office

-Two Vernon firefighters were fired earlier this year for having sex in the fire chief’s office, according to an arbitration document.
+Two Vernon firefighters were fired earlier this year for engaging in sexual activity in the fire chief’s office, according to an arbitration document.

 Last month, an arbitration case between the City of Vernon and the Vernon Professional Firefighters Association revealed that the two were dismissed on March 26 after video surveillance caught them having, according to the union, “a deeply personal and compromising interaction.”